rohanmalige/fetchrecipe/README.md

   2. **Memory Cache Layer:** In addition to disk caching, add an in‐memory `Dictionary<String, UIImage>` to avoid multiple disk reads during a short session.
   3. **Pagination/Infinite Scroll:** If the list were very long, implement pagination or lazy loading.
   4. **Localization:** Currently, all text is hardcoded in English.
 A next step would be to add localization support.

-Thanks for reading—hope you enjoy poking around the code!
-If you have any questions or need clarification on any chunk of logic, let me know.